We noted in our ‘What is arbitration?‘ page that parties may:

 Institutional arbitration clause in underlying contract

 Most institutions publish recommended or ‘model’ arbitration clauses (and guidance notes) on their websites.
 If the parties select a particular institution to administer their arbitration, they should use the model arbitration clause provided by that institution as a starting point.
-For example:

 The institutional rules also provide for default positions in relation to such matters as the mechanism for the appointment of the arbitrator or arbitrators.
-If the parties wish to depart from this, they will need to set out this out in the arbitration clause.
+If the parties wish to depart from this, they will need to set this out in the arbitration clause.

 Ad hoc arbitration clause in underlying contract

-The UNCITRAL Arbitration Rules provide a model arbitration clause for ad hoc arbitration:
+The UNCITRAL Arbitration Rules provide a model arbitration clause for ad hoc arbitration.